RIP Windows 7 22-10-09 – 14-01-20

-In one year from now (January 2020), Microsoft will discontinue all support and updates, including security updates for Windows 7.
+Microsoft discontinued all support and updates, including security updates for Windows 7 on January 14th 2020 .
 This is called “End of life”, which basically means that an application or operating system is no longer supported by the company that makes it.

 As we have mentioned before, running End of life, old or infrequently updated software on your computer is dangerous, and whilst many software developers do continue to release updates to fix security issues, this is not always the case.

 While Windows 7 wasn’t rendered obsolete after this date, it does mean that using it brings with it an increased risk of security vulnerabilities – the more people that use Windows 7 after the End of Life date, the bigger the incentive will be for malicious hackers to target viruses at it.
 Remember the NHS and Windows XP disaster?
 The National Cyber Security Centre (NCSC), the public-facing arm of GCHQ, (the UK Governments Intelligence and Security services) have warned people not to use Windows 7 for banking or emails.